Digital Marketing for Beginners >

 Tutorial Image

-Welcome to day two of your Digital Marketing for Beginners Course.
-We started off strong yesterday, so let’s keep the enthusiasm going.
+Welcome to lesson two of your Digital Marketing for Beginners Course.
+We've started off strong already, so let’s keep the enthusiasm going.

 Let’s look at what we’ll be covering today in a little more detail: